 2005

-36 pp. Roman, 258 pp.
+XXXVI, 258 pp.

 numerous tables and charts

-Text language(s): German, English
+Text languages: German, English

 Werner Vycichl (1909–1999) was among the foremost specialists in Berber historical linguistics.
 Taking a broad comparative view, his studies of Berber historical phonetics and morphology incited much interest and often provided fertile ground for discussions.
 Among the largest projects he envisaged was a Handbuch der Berbersprachen, an overview of Berber historical linguistics, phonetics and morphology.
 Although he worked on this for over twenty-five years, he was not able to finish it.